Seccomp & AppArmor: Kernel Hardening

 }

-While Seccomp restricts actions (syscalls), AppArmor restricts resources (files, networks).
-It uses profiles loaded into the kernel.
+While Seccomp restricts actions (syscalls), AppArmor restricts resources (file paths, network access, and capabilities).
+It uses Mandatory Access Control (MAC) profiles loaded directly into the kernel.

 #include <tunables/global>